-To the shareholders of A/S "SAF Tehnika"
+To the shareholders of A/S SAF Tehnika

-Report on the Consolidated Financial Statements
+Report on the Financial Statements

-We have audited the accompanying consolidated financial statements of A/S "SAF Tehnika" and its subsidiaries ("the Group"), which comprise the consolidated statement of financial position as at 30 June 2015, the consolidated statements of profit and loss and other comprehensive income, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory notes, as set out on pages 9 to 42.
+We have audited the accompanying financial statements of A/S SAF Tehnika ("the Company"), which comprise the statement of financial position as at 30 June 2015, the statements of profit and loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising a summary of significant accounting policies and other explanatory notes, as set out on pages 9 to 42.

-Management's Responsibility for the Consolidated Financial Statements
+Management's Responsibility for the Financial Statements

-Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with International Financial Reporting Standards as adopted by the European Union and for such internal controls as management determines are necessary to enable the preparation of these financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these financial statements in accordance with International Financial Reporting Standards as adopted by the European Union and for such internal controls as management determines are necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.